Ochle/one-git/README.md

 # one-git
-this is the first github
+this is the first github what i had created